Stern Castle: Merchants' estate dominated Irvington's skyline

 The estate was called Ridgeview by Richards but was renamed Cedar Lawn by subsequent owner Isaac Stern in the early 1900s after a radical alteration expanded it from a stone villa into a Rhine castle complete with crenellated tower offering outstanding views of the Hudson River.

-August C. Richards' Ridgeview mansion is shown, ca. 1890, in a winter photo looking up from North Broadway across today's Riverview Road (outlined by evenly spaced pine trees running from middle left to lower right, giving viewers an idea of the breathtaking view of the mansion.
-The mansion was remodeled by new owner Isaac Stern at the turn of the 20th century, becoming a crenellated stone "castle" in the process.
-Partially visible middle right of the photo in the junction of a deciduous tree trunk and its first branch is Irving Cliff, the mansion of Eliphalet Wood.
-The two mansions survived well into the 20th century with Stern Castle falling to fire and the wrecker's ball in the early 1960s and Irving Cliff facing the same demise in the mid-1980s.
+| August C. Richards' Ridgeview mansion, built in 1848 is shown, ca. 1890 in a photo looking east from North Broadway across today's Riverview Road (outlined by evenly spaced pine trees running from middle left to lower right).
+The mansion was remodeled by retailer Isaac Stern at the turn of the 20th century, becoming a crenellated stone "castle" in the process.
+Partially visible in the junction of a deciduous tree (foreground right) its first branch is Irving Cliff, the mansion of Eliphalet Wood.
+The two mansions survived well into the 20th century with Stern Castle falling to fire and the wrecker's ball in the early 1960s and Irving Cliff facing a same similar fate in the mid-1980s.
 (From the collection of the Museum of the City of New York) |

 Stern, whose given name was sometimes spelled Issac, was the co-founder with his brothers Louis and Bernard of Stern Brothers, a New York department store.
 The brothers were the sons of German Jewish immigrants.